A list of the most effective natural headache remedies we could find.

 Ginger has anti-inflammatory properties which can help ease the throb of a nasty headache.
 Crush up about an inch of fresh ginger, pour boiling water over it and drink it as a tea once it’s cooled a bit.

-Feverfew (pictured in its flower form) can be bought as a supplement and is a well-known natural headache remedy.
+Feverfew (pictured in its flower form) can be bought as a supplement and is one of the well-known natural headache cures.
 250mg every morning should keep headaches at bay.

 An infusion of rosemary (just a spoonful in a cup of hot water) is said to stop a headache getting worse.